AnDruStein/HtmlS/QUICKOVERVIEW.md

 #

 ## Congratulations!
-You finished this brief quick start guide.
+You've finished this brief quick start guide.
 We are happy to help you in your HTMLS journey. <br>
 #### Give our project a ⭐`star`, if you like it!